What does the low cash rate mean for the Australian economy?

 For the last six months, leading banks have followed in the pursuit of improving the Australian economy.
 Since the massive slash to the RBA Cash Rate in November, interest rates have drastically decreased.
 This can help assist banks in supporting consumers who wish to acquire assets such as property.
 Thus, making it easier for Aussies to make financial commitments such as taking out a mortgage.
 Which then leads to the rising value of assets.
 This is especially prevalent now with the increasing value of housing markets....

-Housing markets have strengthened across Australia in recent months with prices rising in all markets.
+Australian housing markets have strengthened in recent months with prices rising in all markets.
 Whilst contributable to various factors such as Government stimulus measures like the recent HomeBuilder program, the biggest contributor has been the record-low interest rates.
 This has supported many Australians to take out mortgages with many of them being owner-occupiers and first home buyers.

 Over the last three months housing markets have increased in value with March seeing the biggest month-on-month increase in over 32 years.
 The CoreLogic monthly home value index rose by 2.8 per cent brining the median value of residential dwellings to $614,768.
 At this rate, the housing market is on its way to reaching its predicted total increase of 17% for the year.